n1r7/compliance/kyc.md

 # KYC

-Store every available piece of information on a blockchain so that user input, system-generated connections, and the status, method, and proof of verification are included within the user record.
+Store relevant information on a blockchain so that user input, system-generated connections, and the status, method, and proof of verification are included within the user record.

 - What do customers share?
   - Social media